 It’s worth considering the extent that Canadian taxpayer dollars filter into Wall Street, via the purchase of American surveillance equipment and services.
 In the case of the airport WiFi leak, where surveillance tools were apparently tested on Canadian citizens by CSEC, the importance of this question becomes underlined and bolded.
 Simply put, the government is maneuvering on a slippery slope when they use taxpayer money to purchase metadata collection services from publicly traded corporations, which can apparently assist in mass surveillance operations.

 For now, lets focus on Quova, one of CSEC’s corporate partners, whose parent company Neustar has been called “the most important tech company you’ve never heard of,” because of its huge share in the clandestine market of law enforcement data requests.
-In 2012, cell phone carriers in the United States answered over 1 million requests for customer information from cellphone carriers, who were forced to turn over “caller locations, text messages and other data for use in investigations.”
-While similar requests are underreported in Canada, between April 2012 and March 2013, the Canadian Border issued 18,000 requests for customer data that included: “content of voicemails and text messages, websites visited and the rough location of where a cellphone call was made.”
+In 2012, cell phone carriers in the United States answered more than 1 million requests for customer information from cell phone carriers, who were forced to turn over “caller locations, text messages and other data for use in investigations.”
+While similar requests are underreported in Canada, between April 2012 and March 2013 the Canadian Border issued 18,000 requests for customer data that included: “content of voicemails and text messages, websites visited and the rough location of where a cellphone call was made.”

-That said, Neustar did not respond to VICE’s requests for comment to discuss their cooperation with Canadian authorities.
+That said, Neustar did not respond to VICE’s requests for comment to discuss its cooperation with Canadian authorities.